qixiaofeng-gst/uinp/notes/hachibot.md

     1. BCK, the clock signal.
     1. WS, the channael selection signal.
     1. SD, the serial data signal.
+PLL: Phase Lock Loop.
+A control system that generates an output signal whose phase related to the phase of an input signal.
+UARTHS: UART stands for Universal Asynchronous Receiver/Transmitter, HS stands for High Speed.

 C array into c++ vecter:
 https://stackoverflow.com/questions/259297/how-do-you-copy-the-contents-of-an-array-to-a-stdvector-in-c-without-looping